DevieraDeviera

 The 4 key metrics engineering intelligence tracks

 • PR cycle time — from PR opened to merged.
 Industry benchmarks: under 4 hours for small teams, under 24 hours for mid-size teams.
 Each day of delay costs roughly 2 hours in re-context and conflict resolution.
-See benchmark data by team size.
+See PR review time benchmarks and benchmark data by team size.

 • Mean time to recovery (MTTR) — when CI does fail on main, how long does it take to restore a green build?
 Sub-30-minute MTTR indicates mature tooling and response culture.
 Over 2 hours suggests failures are being discovered late without sufficient context for rapid diagnosis.